ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 Before using multiplexed connections in your test code:

-1. (Optional) **Initialize the Relay Driver Module session** with the existing Semiconductor Test Library (STL) `SetupAndCleanupSteps.SetupNIRelayDriverModuleSessions` method.
+1. (Optional) **Initialize the Relay Driver Module session** with the existing STL `SetupAndCleanupSteps.SetupNIRelayDriverModuleSessions` method.
 This method is typically in ProcessSetup.
-2. **Initialize the measurement instrument sessions** (for example, DMM or DCPower) with the existing Semiconductor Test Library (STL) `SetupAndCleanupSteps` methods.
+2. **Initialize the measurement instrument sessions** (for example, DMM or DCPower) with the existing STL `SetupAndCleanupSteps` methods.
-3. **Initialize the multiplexer session** with the TSM context, using the `GetSwitchNames` and the `SetSwitchSession` methods.
+3. **Initialize the multiplexer session** with the TSM context, using the `GetSwitchNames` and `SetSwitchSession` methods.
 Your code must perform this action, typically in ProcessSetup.

 ### Test Code Workflow

 1. **Query per-site route names** for the target DUT pin with the `GetSwitchSessions` method.
 2. **Do the following for each site**:
-   1. Apply the relay configuration for the current site with the `ApplyRelayConfiguration` method.
+   1. Apply the relay configuration of the current site with the `ApplyRelayConfiguration` method.
-   2. Create a `TSMSessionManager` [objecttype] with the site-specific context.
+   2. Create a `TSMSessionManager` object with the site-specific context.
-   3. Query the Semiconductor Test Library (STL) session bundle and perform measurement operations.
+   3. Query the STL session bundle and perform measurement operations.
 3. **If needed, apply an end-of-test relay configuration** to restore relay states.

 ## Example Usage

-The following code demonstrates the typical TSM API + Semiconductor Test Library (STL) workflow for a multiplexed DMM measurement.
+The following code demonstrates the typical TSM API + STL workflow for a multiplexed DMM measurement.
 These examples are based on the [Multiplexed Connection Example](https://github.com/ni/semi-test-library-dotnet/blob/main/Examples/source/Sequence/MultiplexedConnection/).

 > [!NOTE]
 > This workflow uses the TSM Relay Control API (`ApplyRelayConfiguration`) to control routes.
 The initialization of the multiplexer session registers a placeholder session.
 This placeholder session allows TSM to map switch context without direct NI-Switch driver calls.

 ### Multiplexer Session Initialization (User Code in ProcessSetup)

 Your code must initialize the multiplexer session with the TSM context.
-The initialization is called from ProcessSetup after initializing the Relay Driver Module (if applicable) and measurement instrument sessions with Semiconductor Test Library (STL) TestStandSteps:
+The initialization is called from ProcessSetup after initializing the Relay Driver Module (if applicable) and measurement instrument sessions with STL TestStandSteps:

 ```csharp
 public static void InitializeGenericMultiplexerSession(